jdpieck/oasis-align/oasis-align.typ

-  assert(range.last() - range.first() > min-frac, message: "The range must me larger than the minimum-fraction") assert(type(tolerance) == length, message: "Tolerance must be a length!") assert(forced-frac == none or check-fraction(forced-frac), message: "The forced dimension must be given in terms of a fraction!")
+  assert(range.last() - range.first() > min-frac, message: "The range must me larger than the minimum-fraction") assert(type(tolerance) == length, message: "Tolerance must be a length!") assert(forced-frac == none or check-fraction(forced-frac), message: "The forced dimension must be given in terms of a fraction!") assert(type(max-iterations) == int, message: "The maximum number of iterations must be an integer!
+Lowering the number may find a solution quicker, but it may no be within tolerance.") assert(type(show-ruler) == bool, message: "Ruler can be turned on or off only using boolean!") assert(type(debug) == bool, message: "Debug feed can be turned on or off only using boolean!")

   // Debug functions